 Score Meaning

-1 Design is unlikely to complete the implementation flow
+1 Design will likely not complete implementation.

-2 Design will complete the implementation flow but will not meet timing
+2 Design will complete implementation but will not meet timing.

-3 Design is unlikely to meet timing
+3 Design will likely not meet timing.

-4 Design may meet timing
+4 Design will likely meet timing.

-5 Design will easily meet timing
+5 Design will meet timing.

 In the report, the detailed table provides information on the basis for the score.
 The thresholds in the detailed table are not absolute limits for the device.
 Instead, the thresholds indicate when timing closure might become increasingly difficult to achieve.
 After you exceed the threshold of any of these items, the difficulty in closing timing increases exponentially.